-You can expect good fuel consumption figures on all versions of the A1, except perhaps the range-topping 40 TFSI.
-The entry-level 94bhp turbocharged three-cylinder 1.0-litre 25 TFSI petrol engine claims up to 49.6mpg with CO2 emissions of 128g/km with 15-inch alloy wheels fitted.
-That’s partly thanks to the tall ratios in its standard five-speed manual gearbox, although the seven-speed S tronic automatic returns a decent figure, too, at 46.3mpg.
-For company car drivers, that means a Benefit-in-Kind (BiK) tax rating similar to its rivals.
+You can expect good fuel consumption figures on all versions of the A1, except perhaps the discontinued 40 TFSI.
+The entry-level 94bhp turbocharged three-cylinder 1.0-litre 25 TFSI petrol engine claims up to 51.4mpg with CO2 emissions from 124g/km with 15-inch alloy wheels fitted.
+That’s partly thanks to the tall ratios in its standard five-speed manual gearbox, although the seven-speed S tronic automatic returns a decent figure too, at up to 48.7mpg, but emissions increase to 131g/km.
+For company-car drivers, that means a Benefit-in-Kind (BiK) tax rating similar to its rivals.

-A more powerful 113bhp 30 TFSI is a tuned version of the same engine, and actually manages ever-so-slightly better fuel economy at 50.4mpg on the entry-level model - partly thanks to a sixth gear in the gearbox.
-Above that, the 35 TFSI is fitted with a 1.5-litre petrol with cylinder-deactivation technology, a system that effectively reduces the size of the engine when full power isn't required.
-It’s only available with Audi’s S tronic automatic gearbox, and offers up to 44.8mpg despite plenty of punch.
+A more powerful 109bhp 30 TFSI is a tuned version of the same engine, and actually manages ever-so-slightly better fuel economy at up to 53.3mpg on the entry-level model - partly thanks to a sixth gear in the gearbox.
+CO2 emissions start at 123g/km for this model.
+Above this, the 35 TFSI is fitted with a 1.5-litre petrol with cylinder-deactivation technology, a system that effectively reduces the size of the engine when full power isn't required.
+It’s only available with Audi’s S tronic automatic gearbox, and offers up to 47.1mpg and emissions starting at 137g/km despite plenty of punch.

-The A1 40 TFSI is the thirstiest at 40.4mpg.
-It has an uncharacteristically large 2.0-litre turbo that's related to the engine found in models like the Volkswagen Golf GTI - it produces 197bhp.
-There's a strong possibility of mild-hybrid engines joining the A1 range, but diesel engines are very unlikely.
+The now-discontinued A1 40 TFSI was the thirstiest at 42.8mpg.
+It had an uncharacteristically large 2.0-litre turbo related to the engine found in models like the Volkswagen Golf GTI, producing 204bhp.
+It also had the highest emissions of the A1 range, starting at 150g/km.